vosaka-php/vosaka/docs/classes/venndev/vosaka/eventloop/StreamHandler.md

 ### removeReadStream

-Remove a read stream from the event loop
+Remove a read stream from the handler

 ```php
 public removeReadStream(mixed $stream): void